Department of English

 Department of Art Studies

-By developing their skills in the international language of English, students acquire the tools to understand other cultures more deeply and gain insight into the world around them.
-By studying language and literature, they work toward goals such as deepening their understanding of humanity, investigating different ways of life, and honing their international communication skills.
-Mastering English demands persistent effort; the Department seeks ambitious students with the desire to conquer that challenge and discover a new world.
+By developing their skills in the international language of English, students acquire tools to understand other cultures more deeply and gain insights into the world around them.
+Via their study of language and literature, they work toward goals such as exploring ways of life that provide a deeper understanding of humanity, and honing their global communication skills.
+Mastering English demands persistent efforts; the Department seeks students who have the motivation to overcome that challenge and open up a whole new world.

-In their third and fourth years, students select one of three courses, British Literature, American Literature, or English Linguistics, and engage in in-depth studies of their chosen field of specialization through small-group seminars.
+In their third and fourth years, students select one of three courses—British Literature, American Literature, or English Linguistics—and engage in in-depth studies of their chosen field of specialization through small-group seminars and unique lectures.

-Our University's short- and long-term study-abroad programs provide an opportunity to learn firsthand about the history, values and diversity that underlie other cultures and their literature.
-At our unique informational sessions, prospective participants can hear about the program from past participants.
-We also recommend students to participate in programs that combine academic study with an overseas internship.
+We have established a program for short- and long-term study abroad that provides an opportunity to learn at firsthand about the history, values and diversity that underlie other cultures and their literature.
+Students can find out more about the program from past participants at the explanatory meetings held by the Department.
+We also encourage students to participate in programs that combine academic study with an overseas internship.

-While building a solid foundation in the English language in the small classes from their first year, students learn the basics of British and American literature and English linguistics through lecture-style and seminar-style classes.
-From their third year, students choose one of three specialized courses and engage in expertise.
-In third- and fourth-year seminars, students focus on a specialized area of research and learn through close interaction.
+While building a solid foundation in the English language in the small-group classes held from their first year, students learn the basics of British and American literature and English linguistics through lecture-style and seminar-style classes.
+From their third year, students choose one of three specialized courses in which they acquire expert knowledge.
+They focus on a specialized area of research and learn through close interactions in the third- and fourth-year seminars.

-We also offer English courses like Business English A/B and Practical Career English A/B, which will allow students to apply the English language skills they acquire at the Department of English in a variety of careers.
+We also offer English courses like Business English A/B and Practical Career English A/B, which will allow students to leverage the English language skills they acquired in their first and second years as an immediate practical asset in a variety of careers.